COVID-19 Vaccination and Exemption Reporting

 POLICY FOR STUDENTS:

 TLU has a duty to ensure a safe learning environment for students and a safe work environment for faculty and staff.
-All students, 18-years or older, who are accessing campus resources (e.g., living on campus, in-person learning, accessing campus/community spaces) are required to be fully vaccinated upon move-in* on August 20 for new students and August 23 for returning students.
+All students, 18-years or older, who are accessing campus resources (e.g., living on campus, in-person learning, accessing campus/community spaces) are required to submit a vaccination record or an exemption form by August 6, 2021.
 Individuals turning 18 within a semester have two months (60 days) to complete and submit the COVID-19 Vaccination and Exemption Reporting Form.
 Similar to other immunizations required by TLU and the State of Texas, students will be required to submit vaccine documentation or the exemption document that has been notarized by August 6, 2021, through a confidential and secure form on MyTLU (use link on this page).

-*Note: A hold will be placed on your account in early August so you will not be able to move in to your on-campus housing until you have completed and submitted the COVD-19 Vaccination and Exemption Reporting Form.
+*Note: A hold will be placed on your account in early August so you will not be able to move in to your on-campus housing until you have completed and submitted the COVID-19 Vaccination or the Exemption Reporting Form.

 - Sincerely held religious beliefs protected under Title VII